-4-Ingredient DIY Grill Cleaner
+4-Ingredient DIY Natural Grill Cleaner

 This quick and easy non-toxic DIY Grill Cleaner is a must during summer!
 Homemade grill cleaner is not only safer and cheaper, but also makes a perfect Father’s Day gift.
-You just need four natural ingredients, no harmful ammonia, to cleanse your grill grates, improve taste, reduce gas expenses and prevent rust!
+You just need four natural ingredients, and no harmful ammonia, to cleanse your grill grates, improve taste, reduce gas expenses and prevent rust!

 This post is sponsored by Sprouts Farmers Market.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 Father’s Day is coming up June 16 (in just a few days!), and I don’t know about you, but my dad is not an easy man to shop for.
 He hasn’t bought a new outfit since 1972 (and has no desire for someone else to do it for him), he already owns every techy gadget on the planet, and I’m pretty sure he alone keeps Bass Pro Shops in business.